Contrast-Security-OSS/docs/content/user/account/ProfileSettings.md

 tags: "user profile settings manage account"
 -->

-Contrast is set up with the basics of your profile from when you created your account, but Contrast also provides some additional custom profile fields.
-Fill out your Contrast profile to help other members learn more about you and also help Contrast tailor the data presentation.
-To change your profile settings, log in to Contrast, click on the caret beside your username to go to the dropdown **User menu**, and select **Your Account**.
+View your Contrast profile settings to verify or update the information that you provided when you created an account.
+Contrast also offers a few additional, optional fields that you can fill out to help other organization members learn more about you and also help Contrast tailor your experience in the application.
+To visit your **Profile** page, click on the caret beside your username, and select **Your Account** in the dropdown **User menu**.

 ## General Information